ArayCHN/FPGA_VHDL_basics/README.md

 Included projects:

-* test: blink experiment
+* test_blink: blink experiment, test the board
-* pwm controller with input
+* pwm: pwm controller with input, controls frequency and duty cycle, and prints the result on 2 4-digit tubes.
 * digital clock